brandonpwood/ECE2300Lab5/README.txt

 Prelab 5b due 22APR19
 TESTING DOCUMENTATION

-For all our test cases we asaerted "don't care" terms to 0 for testing convenience.
+For all our test cases we asserted "don't care" terms to 0 for testing convenience.

 TEST 1 -- We assert that NOP produces all 0s
 TEST 2 -- We assert that the decoder produces the correct signals for the ADD instruction using instruction INST = 16'b1111010011101000